aeth06/Angular-ArcGis-Bootstrap/README.md

 # AngularIssues

-App demoing issues I'm having getting @arcgis/core working in an Angular app using Bootstrap
+App demoing issues I'm having with Angular apps.
+For now, specifically getting @arcgis/core working in an Angular app using Bootstrap

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.